Ekenäs Castle

 Ekenäs Castle (Ekenäs slott in Swedish) is a castle located outside Linköping in Linköping Municipality, Östergötland, Sweden.
-The castle consists of a three-story main building with a high steep roof and three square towers featuring Baroque tower domes.

 The present castle was built in the 17th century on top of the foundations of a medieval fortress from the 14th century.
 The lake surrounding the castle hill created a natural defense; however, this was drained in the late 19th century to create more arable land in the area.

+Architecture

+The castle consists of a three-story main building with a high steep roof and three square towers featuring Baroque tower domes.
+With high white walls and a steep roof, the castle rises above the lake, which has receded after subsidence in the 19th century.
+A fixed stone bridge on the site of the former drawbridge leads up to the entrance vault, which is guarded from both sides by heavy corner towers, with chipped baroque hoods.
+At the castle yard is the stair tower in the middle of the house.
+There are also two square wings, built in the 18th century, at the castle courtyard.